koddr/goodshare.js/README.md

 Development and maintenance of `goodshare.js` project engaged in [Interactive agency «Central marketing»](http://iacm.ru).
 If you want to write a «thank you» or ask us about something, [use this e-mail](mailto:support@goodshare.ru).

+## Your help

+If you want help, we will be glad reviews about `goodshare.js` on personal blogs (including Twitter), online media or specialized IT-portals.
+Thank you!

 ## License

 [The MIT License (MIT)](https://github.com/enjoyiacm/goodshare.js/blob/master/LICENSE)